Cascading/CascadingSDK/README.md

 ### Scalding

-> Scalding is [Scala](http://www.scala-lang.org/) API for Cascadind developed by
+> Scalding is [Scala](http://www.scala-lang.org/) API for Cascading developed by
 > [twitter](http://twitter.com).

 The SDK includes the source code of scalding as well as a ready to use tutorial project to get you started with scalding.

-You an find the source code in `thirdparty/source/scalding-src` and the tutorial in `thirdparty/source/scalding-tutorial`.
+The scalding code is in `thirdparty/source/scalding-src` and the tutorial in `thirdparty/source/scalding-tutorial`.

 **Note:** In order to follow the tutorial you have to have